 My Socialist activities really began at school, for I was called upon to defend my convictions in the school debating society, as well as in many private conversations.
-But it was not until after I had left school and started the business of life in earnest that I came into totch with the actual Socialist movement.
-Among those who influenced me strongly during this period were John Edwards, a prosperous Liverpool iron merchant, at that time president of the local branches of the Fabian Society and Independent Labor Party, and to-day still active in the movement (may his shadow never grow less!); Sam Reeves, a Social Democratic pioneer who kept a little shop on Scotland road, and Joseph Edwards, the editor of "The Labour Annual."
-I was a regular attendant at the local Socialist meetings, and in this way was brought into contact with most of the prominent men in the movement.
-Robert Blatchford came to towa to open a Socialist Bazaar.
-I heard Keir Hardie address an open-air meeting on the Southport sands, and attended a great g thering, at which H. M. Hyndman spoke on the Indian question with his customary force and eloquence.
+But it was not until after I had left school and started the business of life in earnest that I came into touch with the actual Socialist movement.
+Among those who influenced me strongly during this period were John Edwards, a prosperous Liverpool iron merchant, at that time president of the local branches of the Fabian Society and Independent his shadow never grow less!); Sam Reeves, a Social Democratic pioneer who kept a little shop on Scotland road, and great gathering, at which H. M. Hyndman spoke on the Indian question with his customary force and eloquence.